 Wearing the proper for the job you are performing goes a long way toward ensuring your personal safety.
 The right gear also helps minimize bodily harm when mishaps do occur, and they certainly do occur.

 In heavy equipment training programs, safety is the most important training you will receive.
 Instructors in such programs stress the importance of safety in the workplace and operating techniques and precautions.
 Safety practices are also taught in on-the-job training, though it certainly helps to have a foundational understanding of what some of those practices are prior to showing up for one’s first day on the job.
 After all, the old adage is “better safe than sorry.”

 Get a Leg Up on Your Peers

 Not everyone who enters the heavy equipment workforce enrolls in a training program at a vocational school or community college.
 It’s certainly not required, although it certainly helps to know a bit about the work you’ll be doing prior to actually doing it.

 Heavy equipment training programs frequently offer tutelage on the operation of a few different kinds of machines.
 Knowing how to operate different machines can make you more marketable to potential employers.

 Being able to do more can enhance your versatility and further your marketability, which can set you up with more options for employment.
 Additionally, exposure to a greater variety of tasks can help you find what it is that you enjoy doing the most.

 Start Your Heavy Equipment Career at HEC

 In a search for an institution to help you bring your heavy equipment dreams to fruition, look no further than Heavy Equipment Colleges of America (HEC).
-You can learn the ins, outs and complexities of heavy equipment operation, in addition to lattice boom and mobile crane operation, through programs offered at HEC’s seven campuses across the country.
+You can learn the ins, outs and complexities of heavy equipment operation, in addition to lattice boom and mobile crane operation, through programs offered at HEC’s six campuses across the country.